top of page

 Here are some common uses of submetering:

-Toilets: A micrometer measures water usage to each flush, making it precise.
+• Toilet use: A micrometer measures water usage for each flush, making it precise.
 It’s great for spotting leaks or inefficiencies and lets you bill tenants accurately for exactly what they use.
 This keeps things fair and helps avoid surprises on bills.

-Showers: Installing micrometers to showers is a smart move for accurate tenant billing.
+• Showers: Installing micrometers in showers is a smart move for accurate tenant billing.
 It also helps you catch illegal high-flow showerheads that might be wasting water.

 Submetering Case Study From DrizzleX